-Through the Work Experience Coordinator the school issue a 'work experience pack' to parents/ carers outlining the programme details.
-Included is an 'approval and consent form', which all the partners (student, parent/carer, school/SSS and employer) must complete.
+Through the Work Experience Coordinator the school issue a 'work experience pack' to parents/carers outlining the programme details.
+Included is an 'approval and consent form', which all the partners (student, parent/carer, school/APA and employer) must complete.

 Students find their own placements, with help from the teachers where needed.
-Within the approval & consent form parents/carer complete the essential health and medical information relevant to their child.
+Parents/Carers can offer valuable support in finding placements.
+Within the approval & consent form you will be asked to provide essential health and medical information relevant to your child whilst on a work placement.
+The employer will need this information to assess the student's suitability and consider any aspects which may affect their safety and welfare whilst on a placement.

-Once a company is willing to take a student the company will receive the relevant information about work experience, including a letter from the school, an employer's information leaflet, and the approval & consent form.
-From this the employer assesses the student's suitability and considers the provided medical or health aspects which may affect the safety and welfare whilst on a placement.
-Within the approval and consent form the employer must outline the main duties and tasks, the type of work and provide a Young Person's Risk Assessment.
+Once a company is willing to take a student they will receive the relevant information to formalise the agreement, including the approval & consent form.
+The employer assesses the health & medical information and must outline the main duties and tasks of the placement and provide a Young Person's Risk Assessment.